Speech Link: A SENCO's Guide to Early LanguageSpeech Link: A SENCO's Guide to Early Language Assessment in Schools - educational concept illustration

 Loading audit...

 Early identification of speech and language needs remains a primary challenge for UK schools.
 Waiting lists for NHS Speech and Language Therapy (SLT) often exceed a year in many local authorities.
 SENCOs need reliable, school-based tools to bridge this gap.
-This guide examines how Speech Link helps schools identify and support pupils with speech sound difficulties before they fall behind.
+This guide examines how Speech Link helps schools identify and support learners with speech sound difficulties before they fall behind.

 Key Takeaways